haacked/haacked.com/_posts/2014-05-27-backwards-compatibility.markdown

 categories: [aspnet]
 ---

+This post is sort of a continuation of my post on [Microsoft's New Running Shoes](http://haacked.com/archive/2014/05/17/microsofts-new-running-shoes/).

 ## The Importance of Backwards Compatibility

 If anyone tells you that backwards compatibility isn't important, they're wrong.
 And in fact, if they use _any_ software long enough, they'll tell you themselves.
 Another upgrade of some framework they depend on will break their application and they'll get real care mad about it.
 I know because I've been on both sides of this river.
 I've shipped a Framework that broke people who told me we should break compatibility and experienced the heat of their anger.
 Usually, when someone tells you breaking compatibility is fine, they mean as long as it doesn't affect them.